dewan-ahmed/dewan-ahmed.github.io/_posts/2023-03-15-meetups-land-a-tech-job.md

 Does it mean that only speakers at meetups get to do networking and potentially secure job offers?
 Absolutely not!
 Almost every meetup dedicates time for networking.
 As a participant, you have to identify tech professionals from your target industry or companies.
 During the networking session, you can introduce yourself, engage in thoughtful technical discussions, and request them to add you to their LinkedIn network.
 Your goal is to showcase your skill set.
 It’s a lot easier when you deliver a talk as you have the platform and all eyes are on you.
 However, you can also do that by effectively connecting during the networking sessions.

 Like any networking effort, meetups don’t usually pay off immediately.
-You’re extremely unlikely to get a job offer after first attending.
+You’re extremely unlikely to get a job offer after the first attendance.
 But, as you build up connections and more and more people know who you are and what you can offer, you’re increasing the odds of matching an open role at a company where you already have someone who can confirm your skills and fit.

 ## Making the most out of a meetup